MetroWind/fitybot-twitter/README.md

 Mentions hooks are functions with name `onMention`.
 You can change this name in `config.py`.
 They are like tweet hooks, but only trigger when FityBot is mentioned in its timeline.
-The arguments of a mention hook is the same as of a tweet hook.
+The arguments of a mention hook are the same as of a tweet hook.

 ### Commands

 A command is represented by a function whose name starts with `cmd`.
 You can change this prefix in `config.py`.
 The part in the function name after `cmd` is the name of the command.
+A command is triggered when FityBot receives a tweet whose content satisfies the following criteria

+  - It starts with the screen name (with the @) associated with FityBot.
-A command is triggered when FityBot receives a tweet whose content starts with `` ` `` (a backtick) follow by a command name.
+  - A space should follow, and then a `` ` `` (a backtick) follow by a command name.
+This symbol can be changed in `config.py`.

 The rest of the tweet is treated as the parameter of the command.
-FityBot will then call the function associated with the command, and feed the function with four
+FityBot will then call the function associated with the command, and feed the function with four arguments:
-arguments:

   1. A `TwitterStream` object.
   2. The screen name (string) that posted the tweet which triggered